Preshnugwa/Preshnugwa/README.md

 - 👋 Hi, I’m @Preshnugwa
 - 👀 I’m interested in data science and machine language.
 - 🌱 I’m currently studying statistics and acquiring different skills.
 - 💞️ I’m looking to collaborate on any project that I can contribute.
-Always want to contribute.
+Always opened to learning.
 - 📫 How to reach me

 <!---